drewbarontini/tmcss-slides/book.md

 I *really* want to explore the thought process behind building modular CSS systems.
 We've talked a lot about the "how" of things like object-oriented CSS, but we haven't really talked about the process that we take to get there.

 It's something that we see with new front-end developers that we teach our system to.
-They understand how we structure things, what we call certain elements, but how we get there, the thought process, is the tough part.
+They understand how we structure things, what we call certain elements, but how we get there, the thought process, is the tough part to teach.

 ### How is this going to work?